cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

     Notice that the n elements of a `ROLLUP` translate to n+1 grouping sets.
 Also, the order in which the grouping expressions are specified is significant in a `ROLLUP`.

-CUBE
+**`CUBE`**

-:   A `CUBE` grouping is an extension to the `GROUP BY` clause that creates subtotals for all of the possible combinations of the given list of grouping columns (or expressions).
+A `CUBE` grouping is an extension to the `GROUP BY` clause that creates subtotals for all of the possible combinations of the given list of grouping columns (or expressions).
 In terms of multidimensional analysis, `CUBE` generates all the subtotals that could be calculated for a data cube with the specified dimensions.
 For example:

     ```
     GROUP BY CUBE (a,b,c)